Russia, Ukraine trade blame for deadly attack on POW prison

 In other developments Friday:

-— Ukraine's president visited one of Ukraine's main Black Sea ports a week after a deal was struck with Russia, Turkey and the United Nations to create safe corridors for ships to export grains that have been trapped in the country since the war began.
-Workers were seen preparing terminals for Ukraine's grain exports, which are relied on by millions of impoverished hungry people worldwide.
-Zelenskyy said the shipments would begin with the departure of several vessels that were already loaded but could not depart when Russia invaded Ukraine on Feb.
+— Ukraine's president visited one of the country's main Black Sea ports a week after a deal was struck to create safe corridors for grain shipments that have been trapped in the country since the war began.
+Workers were seen preparing terminals for grain exports, which are relied on by millions of impoverished people worldwide.
+Zelenskyy said the shipments would begin with the departure of several vessels that were already loaded but could not leave when Russia invaded Ukraine on Feb.
 24.

 — An appeals court in Kyiv on Friday reduced to 15 years the life sentence of a Russian soldier convicted in the first war crimes trial since Russia invaded Ukraine.
 Critics had said the sentencing of Vadim Shishimarin, 21, was unduly harsh given that he confessed to the crime and expressed remorse.
 He pleaded guilty to killing a civilian and was convicted in May.
 His defense lawyer argued that Shishimarin shot a Ukrainian man on the orders of his superiors.